-Aon developed the trend assumption utilizing the short term rates expected on the State of New Jersey plan along with the information in published papers from other industry experts (actuaries, health economists, etc.).
-For pre-Medicare PPO medical benefits, this amount initially is 5.9% and decreases to a 5.0% long-term trend rate after nine years.
+Recommended trend assumptions that utilize the short-term rates expected on the State of New Jersey plan along with the information in published papers from other industry experts (actuaries, health economists, etc.).
+For pre-Medicare PPO medical benefits, this amount initially is 5.8% and decreases to a 5.0% long-term trend rate after eight years.
 For self-insured post-65 PPO medical benefits, the trend rate is 4.5%.
-For HMO medical benefits, the trend rate is initially 5.9% and decreases to a 5.0% long-term trend rate after nine years.
-For prescription drug benefits, the initial trend rate is 10.5% decreasing to a 5.0% long-term trend rate after eight years.
-For the Medicare Part B reimbursement, the trend rate is 5.0%.
-This reflects the known underlying cost of the Part B premium.
+For HMO medical benefits, the trend rate is initially 5.8% and decreases to a 5.0% long-term trend rate after eight years.
+For prescription drug benefits, the initial trend rate is 8.0% decreasing to a 5.0% long-term trend rate after seven years.

 Medicare Advantage trends were developed using Aon's proprietary trend model in conjunction with Aon's internal trend guidance and industry standards.
-In setting the trend rate assumptions for the Medicare Advantage plans, Aon considered gross trend assumptions, vendor STAR ratings and the potential for the 2018 Health Insurer Fee.
+In setting the trend rate assumptions for the Medicare Advantage plans, Aon considered gross trend assumptions, vendor STAR ratings and the return of the 2018 Health Insurer Fee.
 Gross medical costs are assumed to grow at 4.5% per year and CMS revenue is projected using data from the 2016 Medicare Trustees Report.
 Future SHBP Medicare Advantage savings realized by the State may vary based on the State's ability to secure favorable pricing terms and negotiate competitive offers, actual CMS revenue, the STAR ratings of the insurers, and whether or not the Health Insurer fee is reinstated.
 The assumed Medicare Advantage trend rate is 4.5% in all future years.